India-US relations have soured over Trump’s claims on Operation Sindoor and his imposition of fresh tariffs on Indian goods

-As the bilateral relations between India and the United States saw an unprecedented downturn amid the raging trade war, a media report has claimed that Prime Minister Narendra Modi refused to attend President Donald Trump’s phone calls at least four times in recent weeks.
+As the bilateral relations between India and the United States saw an unprecedented downturn following the raging trade war, a media report claimed that Prime Minister Narendra Modi refused to attend President Donald Trump’s phone calls at least four times in the recent weeks.

 “Trump has tried four times in recent weeks to get Modi on the phone.
 But Modi refuses to take the call,” said German newspaper Frankfurter Allgemeine Zeitung (FAZ).